 Myth 2 – Carrying life jackets on the boat is good enough

 Life jackets on board may give false reassurance, but it does not translate into increased safety.
 Most recreational boating accidents and emergencies occur in a matter of seconds and come without warning.
+If you have been in an accident like this, click here to see if you could get compensation.
 If someone falls into the water or if the boat overturns, having life jackets on board may not help.